nieksand/rustfun/README.md

 # Rust Algorithms
-This is just me having fun implementing various algorithms in Rust.
+This is me having fun implementing various algorithms and datastructures in Rust.
+Being idiomatic for the language is not particularly a goal--much of this code could be satisfied by the standard library instead.

 ## Vector Algorithms (vector)
-Common algorithms for working with vectors.

-Completed
-  * Fisher-Yates Shuffle
-  * Boyer-Moore Majority Vote
-  * Partition by Pivot
-  * Quick Sort
-  * Quick Select
-  * Implicit Max Heap
-  * Heap Sort
-  * Merge Sort
-  * Insertion Sort
-  * Selection Sort
-  * Shaker Sort
-  * Bubble Sort
-  * Bogo Sort
-  * Binary Search
-  * Jump Search

-Todo
-  * Radix sort
-  * Heap's Permutations

-Maybe
-  * Interpolation Search
-  * Variance calculation
-  * Morris Approximate Counting
+Algorithms operating on vectors.
+Obviously, many could be further generalized C++ iterator style to deal with more arbitrary collections.
+I also haven't bother templatizing most of the routines yet.

+Sorts: quick, heap, merge, insertion, selection, bubble, bogo, shaker.

+Searches: binary, jump

+Selects: quick, naive

+Misc: Fisher-Yates shuffle, Boyer-Moore Majority, Partition by Pivot, Max Heap, Reverse Sequene